perxpective/Cybersecurity-Therapy/SMW/Practical/SMW Practical 3 - Configuring and Managing Resource Access.md

 ![](https://i.imgur.com/l6TWE0p.png)

 11. Go through the remaining wizard pages till the wizard prompts to enter a filename for the file to store confirmed configurations (use `server1.xml` as the filename)
+12. In the next page, there is an option to apply the configuration later or immediately (it should be applied now)
+13. Restart the firewall services or the system to apply the new changes
+14. Return to the Network and Sharing Center and turn on Network Discovery

+## Configuring a Shared Folder
+1. Login as `User1@smw.soc.com` to the Window Server 2012 R2